jsimpson/libtcx/README.md

 A C TCX file parser.

 This parser consumes [TCX files](https://en.wikipedia.org/wiki/Training_Center_XML).
 It builds a set of nested, singly linked lists that correspond to the structure of a TCX file.
-It aggregates the TCX data and calculates some basic statistics, such as:
+It also aggregates the data and performs some basic statistical calculations, such as:

 * Split/lap:
     * Speed average/maximum/minimum